Niranjanbhatta/Niranjanbhatta/README.md

 ## 🛠️ My Projects
 Here are some of the projects I'm currently working on:
-### 1. **AI Skill Extraction from CVs**
+### 1. **Extraction and Organization of Data from CVs**
-- A model designed to extract skills, experience, and projects from CVs or user-provided prompts, using cosine similarity and linear regression.
+The project extracts Name, Email, Phone-number skills, experience, and projects from CVs using OCR and NLP, categorizing the data into key sections.
+It then compares the CV data with user-provided prompts using cosine similarity and ranks the CVs based on combined similarity scores through linear regression.
 ### 2. **Movie Genre Classification**
 - A model that classifies movies into genres based on their descriptions.
 ### 3. **Credit Card Fraud Detection**